 - Ministry of Manpower (MOM) – competent authority for workforce and work safety policies

 - Singapore Civil Defense Force (SCDF) – issuing party for building fire safety regulation

 - Singapore Police Force (SPF) – issuing party for used-goods trade permits

-Transboundary Movement of Used Electrical and Electronic Equipment (UEEE) across the regional and global level remains the key challenge to the e-waste recycling industry.
+Transboundary Movement of Used Electrical and Electronic Equipment (UEEE) at the regional and global level remains the key challenge in the e-waste recycling industry.

-SAMS has the expertise to navigate the complexity of this reverse supply chain model, possessing the in-depth knowledge to legitimately import and export e-waste from one country to another; and assuring Clients that all the cross-border movement procedures comply fully with Basel Convention requirements.
+SAMS has the expertise to navigate the complexity of this reverse supply chain model, possessing in-depth knowledge to legitimately import and export e-waste from one country to another; and assuring clients that all cross-border movement procedures comply fully with Basel Convention requirements.